bjmllr/text_extractor/README.md

 Giving an explicit order in this way will cause positional arguments to be used even if the factory is not a `Struct` subclass.
 If you wish to use keyword arguments instead of positional arguments, pass the list of value names as a `Set` instead of an `Array`.

+It's also possible to give a `Proc` as the factory.
+In this case, the proc will be called with the hash of extracted values as an argument.

 ### Strip whitespace between lines

 Some texts may use whitespace inconsistently.
 To ignore whitespace at the start and/or end of each line, pass the `strip` option.
 The three possible values are `:left` (ignore whitespace at the starts of lines), `:right` (ignore whitespace at the ends of lines), and `:both`.